raghuldav/XGBoost-NN-for-Airbnb/README.md

 3. **Modeling and evaluation**
    - Trains **per-city models**: XGBoost, NN_v1, NN_v2.
    - Trains **tier-level models**: big-tier, medium-tier, small-tier.
-   - Performs **cross-tier neural network analysis**, training a composite NN for each tier and evaluating it on different tiers.
+   - Performs and analyze **cross-tier neural network analysis**, training a composite NN for each tier and evaluating it on different tiers.
    - Compares **RMSE**, **MAE**, and **R²** for all settings.

 4. **Analysis conclusiones**